 This article was published in Australian Dictionary of Biography, Volume 6, (MUP), 1976

-Margaret Thomas (1843-1929), artist, sculptor and author, was born at Croydon, Surrey, England, daughter of Thomas Cook, a shipowner.
+Margaret Thomas (1842-1929), artist, sculptor and author, was born on 23 December 1842 at Croydon, Surrey, England, daughter of Thomas Cook, a shipowner.
 She came with her parents to Melbourne in 1852.
 Taught by C. Summers, she was the first woman to study sculpture in Victoria and was later described by D. B. W. Sladen as 'the first Australian-bred sculptor of eminence'.
 Her work was first shown when the Victorian Society of Fine Arts held its initial exhibition in December 1857; she lived at Richmond and continued to exhibit regularly.
 Her oil paintings and drawings as well as her popular medallion portraits and busts were noted by Melbourne critics.
 She also had a bust and plaster figure accepted for the London International Exhibition, 1862.
 Commenting on her work shown at the Fine Arts exhibition of January 1863, James Smith wrote that her 'essays in sculpture betoken the diligent exercise of no ordinary plastic skill, and contain the promise of future excellence'; the Illustrated Melbourne Post, 3 January 1863, acknowledged her 'persevering industry … true poetic feeling … undoubtedly spiritual element … innate love of the beautiful … refined delicacy of pure taste …', but suggested that her hand required discipline.

 About 1867 Thomas left for England and soon decided to continue her studies in Rome and Paris.
 Returning to London in 1870, she received a studentship next year at the Royal Academy of Arts, where she had the distinction of being the first woman awarded a silver medal for modelling at the academy schools.
 Between 1868 and 1880 she exhibited eleven times at the academy (six of her portraits were hung in 1874), seventeen times at the British Institution and five times in other galleries.
 She paid tribute to Summers in her monograph A Hero of the Workshop … (London, 1879); her memorial bust of him for the shire hall at Taunton, Somerset, brought further commissions to commemorate famous sons of the county, including Henry Fielding.